Currin Covered Bridge by Traci Williamson

 Currin Covered Bridge

-Now closed to cars, the new bridge runs parallel to the old bridge just a few feet apart.
-There is a paved parking area if you wish to stop and explore the construction details inside the bridge, which include red sides and a corrugated metal roof.
+Currin Covered Bridge is now closed to cars and pedestrians.
+A concrete bridge runs parallel to the old bridge just a few feet apart.
+There is a paved parking area if you wish to stop and view the bridge, which include red sides and a corrugated metal roof.

 Timeline